adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP26CERT1
 Certificate of less than one academic year in Biological And Biomedical Sciences.
-Cert. less than one academic yr in Biological & Biomedical Sciences.
+Cert. <1 academic yr in Biological & Biomedical Sciences.

 CIP26CERT2
 Certificate of at least one but less than two academic years in Biological And Biomedical Sciences.
-Cert. at least one but less than two academicyrs in Biological & Biomedical Sciences.
+Cert. >1<2 academicyrs in Biological & Biomedical Sciences.

 CIP26ASSOC
 Associate degree in Biological And Biomedical Sciences.
 Assoc. deg. in Biological & Biomedical Sciences.

 CIP26CERT4
-Award of more than two but less than four academic years in Biological And Biomedical Sciences.
+Award of at least two but less than four academic years in Biological And Biomedical Sciences.
-Award more than two but less than four academicyrs in Biological & Biomedical Sciences.
+Award >2<4 academicyrs in Biological & Biomedical Sciences.

 CIP26BACHL
 Bachelor's degree in Biological And Biomedical Sciences.